 - History of kidney failure: Although there are studies suggesting that low carb approaches can be very beneficial in renal failure, caution is advised when there is/have been issues with the kidneys.

 - Poor nutritional status: If you already suffer from poor nutritional status, you definitely need individual guidance and special care.
 Poor nutritional status can be assessed via blood work as suggested earlier but also via physical signs.
 There is also a functional test called Nutreval that is outstanding when it comes to determining and analysing nutrient deficiencies.

 - Gastric bypass surgery: This is obviously a unique situation where the patients needs an individualised nutrition protocol.

 - Abdominal tumours and/or impaired gut function: The high fat consumption can pose a problem for patients with abdominal tumours or impaired gut function.
 Gut healing/an adapted form of ketogenic diets can be an option.
-I’m currently looking into a “GAPS Keto” approach for people with seriously compromised gut function.
+I’m currently looking into various other approaches for people with seriously compromised gut function.

 - Decreased gastrointestinal motility: This can be caused by conventional cancer treatments and also certain medication.
 Because one of the first side effects of the ketogenic diet can be constipation, you need to be cautious if you suffer from this condition.